chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

   - Compared to `CARLA`-based [_Modular Pipeline_](https://arxiv.org/abs/1711.03938) (`MP`), [_Conditional Imitation Learning_](https://arxiv.org/abs/1710.02410) (`CIL`) and [_Reinforcement Learning_](https://arxiv.org/abs/1711.03938) (`RL`), `CAL` particularly excels in **generalizing to the new town**.
 - _Where to provide the high-level navigation conditions?_
   - The authors find that "**conditioning in the network** has several advantages over **conditioning in the controller**".
-  - In addition, in the net, it is preferable to **use the navigation command as as switch** between submodules rather than an input:
+  - In addition, in the net, it is preferable to **use the navigation command as switch** between submodules rather than an input:
     - > "We observed that **training specialized submodules** for each directional command leads to better performance compared to using the directional command as an **additional input to the task networks**".

 ---